averyclou/working-draft-economic-detector/README.md

   - University of Michigan's Surveys of Consumers
   - Unemployment Rate data

-Our analysis covers economic data from **January 1970 to April 2025**, including historical data through May 2024 and forward-looking projections for key indicators.
-This timeframe encompasses 8 recession periods and multiple economic cycles.
+Our analysis covers economic data from **January 1970 to May 2024**, encompassing 8 recession periods and multiple economic cycles.
+This timeframe provides sufficient historical data for robust model training while ensuring the most recent economic conditions are captured.

+**Data Cutoff Date**: May 2024

 ### Key Findings